June 28 2023

 A Lot is Happening in AI

-In our last AI update, we discussed Bing’s addition of OpenAI technology to their search platform, the same technology that powers ChatGPT.
-Since then, you may have seen a little beaker icon in the corner of your Google account for Google Search Labs, Google’s answer to the new Bing.
-Google also announced Bard, its technology equivalent to ChatGPT.
+Last year, we discussed Bing’s addition of OpenAI technology to their search platform, the same technology that powers ChatGPT.
+Since then, you may have seen a little beaker icon in the corner of your Google account for Google Search Labs, Google’s answer to that partnership.
+Google also announced Bard, its technology equivalent to ChatGPT, which was later renamed Gemini.
+Google then made “AI Overviews”, a feature for all Google users in the US that provides an AI-generated overview for certain search queries.

 We define these AI offerings in this blog, how they affect search, and what they mean by a search generative experience.
 Finally, we’ll explore what all these advancements mean for your digital marketing strategies.